| Home | Overview | Developed Country | Developing Country |

 8:00 am-12:00 pm: Focused Sessions on Health and Pollution

-The participants will divide into two groups and r
+The participants will divide into two groups and rotate through each laboratory.

-The potential impact of and possible entry points for High Pathogenic Avian Influenza (HPAI) in Tanzania will be discussed.
+The potential impact of and possible entry points for Highly pathogenic avian influenza (HPAI) in Tanzania will be discussed.
 Surveillance limitations for HPAI in developing countries will be addressed, and a new initiative to create Village Biosecurity through improved poultry health will be highlighted.
-During a hands-on laboratory participants will learn how properly handle chickens, take appropriate biological samples for HPAI testing, how to use and interpret the rapid influenza test, and how to minimize virus contamination during processing for food consumption.
+During a hands-on laboratory participants will i) learn how proper handling of chickens, ii) take appropriate biological samples for HPAI testing, iii) use and interpret the rapid influenza test, and iv) learn how to minimize virus contamination during processing for food consumption.
+Community benefits of poultry farming will be highlighted.

 Instructor: Robinson Mdegela, Senior Lecturer, SUA & Hezron Nonga, PhD Student, SUA

-Dr. Mdegela will describe his research assessing biomarkers for pollutants in the widely distributed African sharptooth catfish.
-Participants will have a chance to work with these catfish and conduct ecotoxicological testing.
+Mdegela, an Envirovet 2008 alumnus, will describe his research assessing biomarkers for pollutants in the widely distributed African sharptooth catfish.
+Participants will have a chance to examine the catfish as they are used in the conduct of ecotoxicological testing.

 12:30 pm: Lunch